vitaly-t/signal-ext/README.md

 Function `toString()` for extended signals returns `signal[name] = value`.

-It however also serializes the signal value, which you may not want in cases when the signal is a large object.
+However, it also serializes the signal value, which you may not want in cases when the signal is a complex object.
 In this case you can use `ext.log()` instead, so the object is rendered by the browser, for easy navigation:

 ```ts